Geoalert/aeronetlib/README.rst

-Aeronetlib
+Aeronet_raster
 ~~~~~~~~~~
-Python library to work with geospatial raster and vector data for deep learning
+Python library to work with geospatial raster data

 List of content
 ~~~~~~~~~~~~~~~